 2 Rockhall Cottages, Rock Hall Lane, Combe Down, Bath

-There is some scope to extend this dwelling, but the insertion of a narrow dwelling is not the solution; it would fail to enrich the local area and does not respond positively or respectfully with local distinctiveness.
+This application would fail to enrich the local area and does not respond positively or respectfully to local distinctiveness.

-The proposed scheme would be contrary to Section 16 of the NPPF and policies CP6, D1, D2, D3, D5, HE1, of the Core Strategy and Placemaking Plan, and should be refused or withdrawn.
+The proposed scheme is contrary to Section 16 of the NPPF and policies B1, BD1, CP6, D1, D2, D3, D5, HE1, of the Core Strategy and Placemaking Plan, and should be refused or withdrawn.